Donald Trump to appear by video as judge tightens ban on attacking witnesses - ExBulletin

 Donald Trump to appear by video as judge tightens ban on attacking witnesses

-NEW YORK (AP) — The judge in Donald Trump’s criminal case is holding a hybrid hearing Tuesday to make sure the former president is aware of new rules barring him from using evidence to attack witnesses.
+NEW YORK The judge in Donald Trump’s criminal case is holding a hybrid hearing on Tuesday to make sure the former president is aware of new rules barring him from using evidence to attack witnesses.

 Trump will not have to show up in court for the afternoon hearing at a Manhattan courthouse, avoiding the huge security and logistical challenges that accompanied his arraignment last month.